rikimaru0345/Ceras/README.md

 # Planned features

-### Next (very soon)
+### Next (soon)
 - Making Ceras available as a nuget package
+- Automatic version tolerance; very performant and highly configurable; can be disabled as well
 - Better exceptions (actual exception types instead of the generic `Exception`)

 ### Backlog
 - .NET standard build target
 - Override formatter per-member (aka `[Formatter(...)]` attribute)
-- Support for version tolerance is planned for one of the next versions and pretty high up on the priority list.
-For now, Ceras is made without versioning support, but there are some easy work arounds.
-For more details about this see the data-upgrade guide where this is explained in more detail.
 - Performance comparisons beyond simple micro benchmarks
 - Wider range of unit tests instead of manual test cases / debug asserts
+- Serialization Constructors: for immutable collections. (also supporting private static methods for construction)
 - Use [FastExpressionCompiler](https://github.com/dadhi/FastExpressionCompiler) when all its bugs are fixed
-- Support for more built-in types, including common Unity3D types.
+- More built-in formatters, including common Unity3D types.
+- Built-in LZ4 and GZip(Zlib) support, including support for Sync-Flush (especially useful for networking scenarios)
 - More DynamicSerializer variants to support extra use cases like immutable objects, readonly collections, generally being able to have serialization-constructors...

 ### Done